-153 Biological Sciences II 4 Credit Hours 6 Billable Contact Hours Prerequisite: BIOL 151 or BIOL 152 W
+153 Biological Sciences II 4 Credit Hours 6 Billable Contact Hours

 General Biology is designed to cover selected biological topics which should help the student gain an understanding and appreciation of basic life functions, man's relationship to the environment and the application of biological data to effective decision making.
 The class will cover plant and animal anatomy, physiology and diversity.
 This is the second semester of a two- semester sequence.
 Course requires laboratory work.
 Dissection of preserved animal specimens is required.